Last Revised: 29 September 2022

 We take the security of your personal information very seriously.
 All web transactions made with Encore Tickets use 128-bit Secure Socket Layer (SSL) encryption which encrypts all your personal information, including your credit card number, name, and address, so that it cannot be read if intercepted by a malicious third party.

-Card transactions made on this Site are processed by our payment partners Adyen, and Encore do not process such card payments directly, nor will we have access to your full card details.
+Card transactions made on this Site are processed by our payment partners at Adyen and/or Braintree (PayPal), and Encore does not process such card payments directly, nor will we have access to your full card details.
 Payment information is stored only in a tokenised form on our systems.
 We are PCI DSS compliant and do not process card details by email - please do not send us your card details for payment in this way.

-Our sites and services are meant for adults.
-We will never knowingly collect personal information from children.
-If you are a parent or legal guardian and believe your child has given us personal information, please contact us.
+If you are a parent or legal guardian and believe your child has given us personal information, please contact us at firstname.lastname@example.org.

 4. What data do we process

-Encore collect and process various categories of personal data, each of which are detailed below.
+Encore collects and processes various categories of personal data, each of which is detailed below.
 This list is not exhaustive and, in specific instances, we may need to collect additional data for the purposes set out in this Policy.

 Encore process personal data relating to the following categories of data subject: